Guillaume-Gozillon/Guillaume-Gozillon/README.md

-## Hi there 👋,
+### Hi there 👋
-I'm Guillaume and i'm Front-End developper using React.
+I'm Guillaume and i'm Front-End developper using React, vanilla Javascript and React-Redux.
+I focus on pixel perfect and I enjoy UX/UI.

 Here is my stack :

-- React.js
-- Redux
+- React / Redux
 - Vanilla javascript
-- Sass/scss
-- Git
+- Sass / scss / styled-components